Japanese eggplant (Nasu dengaku) + 6 delicious recipes to make

-If you like vegetable dishes, you could check out my Teppanyaki recipe for stir-fried vegetables here which could be a great side for the larger eggplants.
+If you like vegetable dishes, check out my teppanyaki recipe for stir-fried vegetables, which could be a great side for larger eggplants.

 You have to roast the eggplants until the center melts.
-Then you can garnish them with sesame seeds to give it a complete look.
-This recipe serves four to six individuals.
+Then, you can garnish them with sesame seeds to give them a complete look.
+This Japanese eggplant recipe serves 4 to 6 individuals.

-- Eight hundred grams of Eggplants sliced from the center
+- 800 grams of eggplants sliced from the center

-- One cup of raw Miso or Miso Paste
+- 1 cup of raw miso or miso paste

-- Brush olive oil all over the eggplants until they give a shiny look.
+- Brush olive oil all over the eggplants until they’re shiny.
 Then put the tray in the oven.

-- Bake the eggplants for about 30 minutes or until they give a completely golden look.
+- Bake the eggplants for about 30 minutes or until they turn golden.

 - After baking, take the tray out and let it cool.

 - Meanwhile, take a medium-sized bowl and add vinegar, water, sesame oil, and miso paste in it.
 Mix it well until it takes the form of a paste.